Advanced Human Trafficking Investigations Law Enforcement Course

 By the end of the course, through the course manual, materials and instructor presentations, the attendees will know:

 Indicators of a Human Trafficking victim specific to their jurisdiction. ● Various concepts and methods on how to identify, recover, and interview victims of Human Trafﬁcking. ● The importance of using a victim-centered/trauma-informed approach when interacting with individuals impacted by Human Trafﬁcking. ● How to develop a case after receiving a tip about Human Trafﬁcking, either from the National Human Trafficking Hotline or from a concerned citizen. ● How to use existing investigative tools and apply them to human trafficking investigations. ● The importance of pro-active investigations. ● Tips on how to stay current on the latest trends in human trafficking crimes. ● Government beneﬁts, protections, and resources for victims of Human Trafﬁcking. ● The importance of community education, engagement, and creating a community task force.

-Hosted by San Bernardino County Human Trafficking Task Force
+San Bernardino County Human Trafficking Task Force